-The bathroom, located on the offside rear of the vehicle consists of an electric flush toilet, a washbasin with mixer tap and a separate shower cubicle with folding doors.

-Below the basin is a storage cupboard with a sliding door, and above is a mirror with a small spotlight for illumination.
+The bathroom consists of an electric flush toilet, a washbasin with mixer tap and a separate shower cubicle with folding doors.
+Below the basin is a storage unit, and above is a mirror with an overhead light for illumination.
 The shower features a chrome mixer tap and shower head, and also a storage rack for bottles etc. A plastic mat prevents damage to the shower tray when not in use.

-Twin LED lights, individually switched, are fitted in the ceiling, along with a five way ventilator, with flyscreen, which allows full ventilation.
+Two or three LED lights. individually switched, are fitted in the ceiling, along with an MPK ventilator, with flyscreen. which allows fully adjustable ventilation.
 An additional extractor fan is fitted in the ceiling of the shower and is operated by the light switch.

-ARRANGEMENT OF EQUIPMENT

-The outside wall has an opaque window which can be opened for ventilation and which has a roller cassette flyscreen and a concertina blind fitted which may be adjusted for privacy.

-There is a blown warm air outlet duct fitted near the floor, and also a heated towel rail.
+There is a blown warm air outlet fitted near the floor